-- Harmione sends her parents to Australia - which was a dominion of UK before WWII - to keep them safe.
+- Hermione sends her parents to Australia which was a dominion of UK before WWII to keep them safe.
 If she knew (and she would know) Voldemort can control the entire former British Empire by taking over UK, then she would have sent them somewhere safer, like the US.

 - Given everything else we learn about Dumbledore, this theory's refutal is probably for the best.

 - Quite probably, what happened was that the eavesdropper got caught while the prophecy was being told, Trelawney finished giving the prophecy while the bartender spoke to the eavesdropper about what he was doing, and then the bartender and the eavesdropper entered the room where Dumbledore was holding the interview.

 - Pretty clearly not so.
 People remember Dumbledore as a young man, and it's established that Dumbledore went to Hogwarts like Harry or Ron.

 - He had red hair when he was younger, though.

 - That is just that wizards are cousins and Gryffs are even closer cousins.

 - Disagree: Ron is poor, DD is rich; Ron has the emotional range of a teaspoon, DD knows how to manipulate human emotions; Ron is Harry's best friend, DD sent Harry to the Dursleys and set up a cunning plan to murder him.

 - Disagree with the above.
 Ron's a very good strategist and Ron is, in fact, capable of complex and deep emotions.
 Dumbledore didn't send Harry to the Dursleys to murder him.
 He sent him there to keep using the blood protection from Lily.
 It was, sadly, the best option at the time to keep Harry safe.

 - Except Ron is a die-hard fan of the Chudley Cannons, whereas Dumbledore states that death will be coming for him as surely as the Cannons will finish at the bottom of that year's league.